Saudi Arabia–Thailand relations: Blue Diamond Affair fallout

 The fifth charge d'affaires since the 1990 diplomatic downgrade said many Thais and Saudis want to see warmer ties.
 "My mission is to communicate and see to the final resolution of this court case.
 The ball is in the Thai court now and Saudi Arabia is ready to celebrate together," he said as Riyadh awaits the verdict from the Court of Appeal, following last year's ruling by the Court of First Instance.

 The Ruwaili family petitioned the King and appealed to the Appeal Court.
 "We will proceed through to the end [the highest court].
 "I'm amazed and am wondering why Thai authorities can find culprits for [the murders of] British nationals but not for us," he said, adding the Ruwaili case was the only remaining chance for justice.
 "Whether we can restore good ties between us relies solely on this case."
 I believe the Thai government has good intentions to normalise relations.
 But the restoration will have to be done without the rights of our citizens being infringed upon," Mr Alsheaiby said.

 Several businesses are keen to invest in Thailand, but they have been prohibited because of economic sanctions, he said.
 The Saudi low-cost airline, Flynas, is keen to launch a route between Jeddah and Bangkok to tap the market for tourists and Haj-Umrah pilgrims.

 Currently, most flights between Saudi Arabia and Southeast Asia are via the Philippines and Indonesia as they supply workers to the Saudis.
 "Once relations are restored the Saudi private sector would like to hire Thais rather than other nationals," Mr Alsheaiby said.

 Traveling to Thailand from Saudi Arabia requires an official business visit by the government.
 Personal business visits have to be authorized by the Chamber of Commerce and Industry.
 Tourism is not permitted to Thailand and violating the law by traveling to Thailand is taken seriously.
 Violators may be subject to investigation leading to a fine or a jail sentence.
 The number of Thai Muslim pilgrims permitted to perform the hajj pilgrimage has been strictly limited.

 By 2009 there were signs of a thawing of relations.
 UPI columnist Frank G. Anderson argues that "one theory is the Gulf rivalry between Iran and Saudi Arabia, wherein the Saudi kingdom finds Iran's growing influence in Thailand a disadvantage to its relations with Thailand".

-Rahaf Mohammed

-Rahaf Mohammed also known as Rahaf Qunoon, is a Saudi Arabian lady who ran away to Thailand to escape the harsh rules there.
-Thailand police and Saudi Arabian embassy officials tried to put her on a plane back to Saudi but it was too late; other countries had offered her a refugee visa.